21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 Anyway, From what country are there the most people in that billionares?
 How come they become billionares ?
 Which are there more of, men or women?

-As some articles which I recently read as the below, Europe seems countries which have women-friendly work environments.
+As some articles which I recently read like below, Europe seems countries which have women-friendly work environments.
 If it is true, Has Europe many women billionares?

 ![](images/europe-female.png)